 Our slice of wholemeal bread therefore has a low GL.

 When I followed this diet, the aim was to eat (up to) 100 GL units a day.
 I didn’t bother weighing things out, but I did tend to eat foods with lower GL rather than with high GL.
 One day a week, however, all this went out of the window.
-I knew I would crave all my favourite foods — all the high carb goodies —, so I had a weekly cheat day, where I could eat whatever I liked.
+I knew I would crave all my favourite foods — all the high carb goodies — so I had a weekly cheat day when I could eat whatever I liked.
 This meant that if I did fancy a slice of cake or a portion of cheesy chips, I only ever had less than a week to wait.
 I think with many diets, the idea of not being able to eat all the nice things for a long time weaken one’s will power, and increase the likelihood of failure.

 I started this diet on 15th April 2013 and finished it on 14th October 2013.
 I also cycled a dozen miles or so most weekdays.
 In that time, I lost 16.87 kg (2 stone 9.19 pounds).
 I intended to make this diet permanent; however, I failed because we moved onto a boat, and I lost my mojo.